artisawesm/initialize/README.md

 # initialize
-`initialize` is a front end web development toolkit that provides boilerplate and automates your workflow to help you bootstrap your projects.
+`initialize` is a web development toolkit that provides boilerplate and automates your workflow to help you bootstrap your projects.

 # Prerequisite
 - [NodeJS](https://nodejs.org/en/)